Does China want Trump or Biden in the White House? It’s complicated.

-As Americans weigh the choice between Trump and Democratic nominee Joe Biden in coming weeks, the Chinese leadership in Beijing is also facing consequential questions: whether another four years of Trump, or a Biden presidency, would be more beneficial for China’s strategic aims — and how Beijing should react to either man in the Oval Office.
+As Americans weigh the choice between Trump and Democratic presidential nominee Joe Biden in the coming weeks, the Chinese leadership in Beijing is also facing consequential questions: whether another four years of Trump, or a Biden presidency, would be more beneficial for China’s strategic aims — and how Beijing should react to either man in the Oval Office.

-The issue resurfaced recently after William R. Evanina, the top U.S. intelligence community official overseeing election security, said in a statement that China’s leaders preferred that Trump, whom they view as unpredictable, leave office.
+The issue resurfaced recently after William R. Evanina, the top U.S. intelligence community official overseeing election security, said in a statement that China’s leaders prefer that Trump, whom they view as unpredictable, leave office.

-“The Trump administration is very emotional, very wild,” said Zhu Feng, the director of international relations at Nanjing University.
+“The Trump administration is very emotional, very wild,” said Zhu Feng, director of international relations at Nanjing University.

-But it’s hard to say that China would genuinely prefer Biden, either.
+But it is hard to say that China would genuinely prefer Biden, either.

-Despite pressuring Beijing with a steady drumbeat of punishing policies that have not been seen in 40 years of formal relations under either Republican or Democratic administrations, Trump in some ways has offered Xi a window of opportunity on the world stage and in domestic politics.
+Despite pressuring Beijing with a steady drumbeat of punishing policies that have not been seen in 40 years of formal relations under either Republican or Democratic administrations, Trump in some ways has offered Xi an opportunity on the world stage and in domestic politics.

 Previously under pressure at home from the slowing economy and popular disillusionment with the Chinese Communist Party, Xi has been able to blame Washington’s “suppression” for all of China’s travails while casting himself as a defender against foreign bullying.